LeoLeBras/react-native-redux-starter-kit/README.md

 ## Missing doc?

 Having a trouble?
 Facing some issues?
 Need more informations?
 Just post an issue or send a PR, we'll be happy to help you.
+Let us know if there is something more you'd like to see in the documentation!

 ## Contributors